yuriescl/ttm/README.md

 Tiny process manager for Linux, MacOS and Unix-like systems.
-Written in Python, compiled to a ~300KB standalone executable binary (download [here](https://raw.githubusercontent.com/yuriescl/startstop/dev/startstop)).
+Written in Python, compiled to a ~320KB standalone executable binary (download [here](https://raw.githubusercontent.com/yuriescl/startstop/dev/startstop)).

 Features:
 - No root access required
 - Start, watch, and stop tasks
-- Single script written in pure Python - easy to audit and compile
+- Single script with no external dependencies - easy to audit and compile
 - Daemon-less

 Alternative to: